-OPTION 2: Other Interdistrict Transfers (EC §§46600 et seq.): The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
+OPTION 2: Interdistrict Transfers (EC §§46600 et seq.): The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
 New agreements may be entered into for additional periods of up to five years each.
 The agreement must specify the terms and conditions under which transfers are permitted.
-There are no statutory limitations on the kinds of terms and conditions districts are allowed to place on transfers.
 The law on interdistrict transfers also provides for the following: